Step 1. Choose your course

 If you're currently studying, you'll also need to provide a transcript of your final results and evidence of completion as soon as they’re available.
 Some graduate schools will consider applications at any time, others only assess applications at fixed times of the year.

-Check the graduate degree you're applying for to find out application due dates before submitting your application.
+Check the graduate course you're applying for to find out application due dates before submitting your application.

 You will also need to provide the name and contact details of two referees.
-If it is less than 5 years since you completed your last degree, they should be academic referees.
-If it is more than 5 years since you completed your last degree, they may be professional referees.
+If it is less than 5 years since you completed your last course, they should be academic referees.
+If it is more than 5 years since you completed your last course, they may be professional referees.
 Once you submit your application, your referees will be emailed a link to provide their reference online.